Most people are not using phentermine, for weight loss, correctly.

 In order to discuss how this is done you need to understand the importance of your metabolism (also known as metabolic rate) on your weight.

 Your metabolism is a term used to describe the number of calories that you burn doing everyday activities such as breathing, sleeping, thinking, etc.

-This amount of calories accounts for up to 90% of the total amount of calories that you burn each and every day (depending on which study you look at).
+This amount of calories account for up to 90% of the total amount of calories that you burn each and every day (depending on which study you look at).

 But we have a big problem.